Nokia C3-00

-The Nokia C3-00 is a QWERTY keypad feature phone with the Nokia Series 40 mobile operating system, released under the Cseries line of phones by Nokia.
-It features a full 4-line keyboard, like the earlier Nokia 6800 series.
-It was advertised as an entry-level messaging and social networking phone, retailing at 90 EUR before taxes.
+The Nokia C3-00 is an entry-level mobile phone with the Nokia Series 40 mobile operating system, part of the Nokia Cseries line.
+It features a full 4-line QWERTY keyboard, like the earlier Nokia 6800 series and Nokia 5510.
+It was advertised as a messaging and social networking feature phone, retailing at 90 EUR before taxes.
 It was introduced on April 13, 2010, alongside the Nokia E5 and C6.

 Features

 The Nokia C3 was installed with Ovi Mail and Ovi Chat, which allowed users to set up their email and chat accounts straight from the device.
 It featured push mail and SMS, including access to Facebook and Twitter directly from the home.
 The C3-00 also has a 2-megapixel fixed-focus camera, built-in Wi-Fi, a 2.4-inch QVGA screen, 55 MB of internal memory, 8 GB of expandable storage via MicroSD card, and basic 2G connectivity.
 The phone comes with a Nokia BL-5J 1320 mAh battery.